Women's Equal Rights Amendment sees first hearing in 36 years

 After Illinois' vote, the National Organization for Women president, Toni Van Pelt, told NPR: "The #MeToo movement has underscored the importance of strong legal protections for women's rights."

-Does the Illinois ratification actually mean anything?
+Did Illinois' ratification last year actually mean anything?

 "Given that Illinois was Schlafly's home state, it is a big symbolic victory," Prof Spruill said.